 Fine hair is structurally different from thicker hair.
 Fine hair, for the most part, is missing the innermost structure of the hair follicle called the medulla.
 This means that finer hair follicles need more careful care and styling techniques to protect the delicate strands.

 The hair's outermost structural layer, known as the cuticle, can also play a role in the condition and appearance of fine hair.
 Fine hair that is damaged, for example, will take up more space than fine hair that is healthy, which may give the impression of a thicker head of hair.

 What Fine Hair Requires

 Hair care for fine hair isn't complicated, but it is important to understand what your fine hair needs from you.
 Analyze the health of your hair.
 Do you see split ends?
 Does the hair feel dry or look frizzy?
 Fine and thinning hair can be especially difficult to care for once it becomes damaged, which makes choosing the right hair care products even more important.

-To give your fine hair all the extra help it needs, without weighing it down, drying it out or wreaking havoc on its cuticles, choose the ENSO Collection Cleanse, Nourish and Restore Trio for Fine Hair.
+To give your fine hair all the extra help it needs, without weighing it down, drying it out or wreaking havoc on its cuticles, choose your favorite VEGAMOUR shampoo & conditioner.
 Here are some of the benefits of these proprietary formulas:

 - Moisturizing and replenishing

 - Formulated to restore hair leaving it silky soft, vibrant and voluminous